BitCurator/bc_to_aspace_toolkit/README.md

 bcadmin@ubuntu:~/test_repository/project1$ cp ~/brunnhilde-reports/siegfried.csv SET1_brunnout/
 ```

+## Running the script

-Finally, we'll run the **bc_to_as.py** script, passing it the location of our repository as an argument.
-When the script runs, you will see several prompts to confirm the location and structure of the repository directory.
+Finally, run the **bc_to_as.py** script.
+We'll pass it the location of our local directory structure as an argument.
+When the script runs, you will see several prompts to confirm the location and structure of local directory corresponding to the named repository.
 Then you will need to authenticate with a user that has permissions to create and modify repositories and their contents on ArchivesSpace.
 For this simple example, we'll use the default **admin** user (the default admin password for ArchivesSpace is also **admin**; the password is not shown below, but must be typed in):

 ```shell
 bcadmin@ubuntu:~/test_repository/project1$ cd ~/